-A "graphic image for display" is a graphic image that is displayed in connection with some function of the device.
-It refers to a graphic image that includes a display in the image that is related to some function of the device.
-However, a graphic image that is displayed only by a function for merely displaying images shall not be included in a "graphic image for display."
+A "graphic image for display" is a graphic image for display that is related to some function of the device.
+It refers to a graphic image that includes a display that is related to some function of the device.

 6.1.1.2 The subject matter is a specific design